What is Tapas?

 Try my sweet and spicy pimento cheese bread, my corned beef and swiss sliders, or even my polenta jars.
 The polenta jars will take you to a more Italian state of mind, but count as tapas all the same!

-Appetizers can take salad form if you feel you need more vegetables in your life, like my Pickled Beet Napoleons or my Mediterranean Salad Stacks.
+Appetizers can take salad form if you feel you need more vegetables in your life.

 My Bourbon Bacon Brussels Sprouts, my Crispy Garlic Radishes , and these Stuffed Mushrooms, are great side dishes to any meal or you can just eat a small serving of them.